numtide/mkdocs-numtide/docs/index.md

 Copy the custom mkdocs.yaml file into the root and edit the following for your repo:

-`site_name:` - change this according to the relevant Numtide repo name
+`site_name:` - This will be the name displayed in docs header

 `site_description:` - change this according to the relevant Numtide repo description